TOS CLI Reference

 <FILE>

 Path of the profile file to be created.
-If it already exists you will be prompted to overwrite.
+If it already exists, the file will be overwritten.

 Required